Ovicakov/isThereBikesAvailable/README.md

-Little project about knowing if is there any bikes available in a velib station.
+Little project about knowing if is there any bikes available in a velib station : https://app.netlify.com/sites/nostalgic-hypatia-f6934a/overview

 ## Available Scripts